Two seated men talking in restaurant setting image

 3. What are the benefits clients receive from your financial services and expertise?

-4. What do you want prospects to feel when they read your business’ value proposition?
+4. What do you want prospects to feel when they read your value proposition?

-The answers you provide can serve as key pillars in building a value proposition that truly resonates with your ideal clients and helps them recognize when you and/or your firm may be the right fit for their financial life goals.
+The answers you provide can serve as key pillars in building a value proposition that truly resonates with your ideal clients and help them recognize when your firm may be the right fit for their financial goals.

-Founded in 1995, Emerald Family Wealth is a boutique financial planning firm that specializes in helping clients develop the financial strategies they need to achieve their life’s aspirations.
+Founded in 1995, Emerald Family Wealth is a boutique financial planning firm that specializes in helping clients develop the financial strategies they need to pursue their life’s aspirations.

-While this statement certainly includes positive language, helpful information, and relevant industry talking points it’s still a bit ambiguous.
-By clarifying a few areas of this value proposition, the firm has a much better chance of connecting with the desired target audience.
+While this statement certainly includes positive language, helpful information, and relevant industry talking points, it’s still a bit ambiguous.
+By clarifying a few areas of this value proposition, the firm has a much better chance of connecting with the desired audience.

 Here’s a breakdown of a few phrases that need improvement and why: